itwalton/algorithms/README.md

 ## Breadth-First Search

-**Description:** Given an undirected graph and a starting vertex s, traverse graph in "layers" by exploring all adjacent vertices.
+**Description:** Traverse graph in "layers" by exploring all adjacent vertices.

 **Algorithm**